MICLab-Unicamp/medseg/README.md

 ## How to train?

 This code is only intended to allow reproduction of the segmentation capabilities of our work.
-However, we provide the complete Lightning Module code (in lightning_module.py) that can used under your workflow and data for training if you use PyTorch Lightning (https://www.pytorchlightning.ai/).
+However, we provide the complete Lightning Module code (in lightning_module.py) which can be used under your workflow and data for training if you use PyTorch Lightning.

 ## Issues?